Charles de Lucinge the bloodthirsty

-So the dauphin de La Tour du Pin raised a castle to stop stranger raids from entering.
-Conquered by count of Savoie Amédée in 1335, les Allymes then fell to the Lucinge family: whoa, what a family!
-Let’s meet the son, the famous humanist and diplomat, and the father, a fiery guy!
+Conquered by count of Savoie Amédée in 1335, les Allymes fell to the Lucinge family.
+Let’s meet famous humanist and diplomat Charles de Lucinge and his father, a fiery guy!